Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.21 team ERA that ranks 17th across all league pitching staffs.
+- The Dodgers' 4.20 team ERA ranks 16th across all MLB pitching staffs.

+- Dodgers pitchers combine to surrender 162 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- In his last appearance on Tuesday, the righty went six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.
+- The righty last pitched on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

-- In 16 games this season, the 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .236 to his opponents.
+- The 24-year-old has put up a 4.00 ERA and 8.1 strikeouts per nine innings in 16 games this season, while allowing a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.